znation/trackio/README.md

 <h1><center> 🎯 Trackio</center></h1>
 </p>

-`trackio` is a lightweight, completely free experiment tracking Python library built on top of 🤗 Datasets and Spaces.
+`trackio` is a lightweight, 💯 free experiment tracking Python library built on top of 🤗 Datasets and Spaces.

 <br>